sosy-lab/benchexec/doc/INSTALL.md

 controller in version 3.3, and cgroups in general are still getting improved, thus, using a recent kernel is a good idea.

-### Note for Users of Ubuntu 14.04
+### Warning for Users of Ubuntu 14.04

-There are appears to be a problem in the Linux kernel 3.13 used by Ubuntu 14.04.
+There is a problem in the Linux kernel 3.13 used by Ubuntu 14.04.
-On some machines the kernel sporadically crashes with the message `BUG: soft lockup` in `/var/log/kern.org` and needs to be rebooted when the benchmarked process hits its memory limit.
+If the cgroup option `memory.use_hierarchy` is enabled, the kernel sporadically crashes with the message `BUG: soft lockup` in `/var/log/kern.org` when the benchmarked process hits its memory limit, and needs to be rebooted.

-If you are affected by this problem, please upgrade to kernel 3.16 or newer, which is not affected, using the officially supported
+If you use Ubuntu 14.04 with `memory.use_hierarchy`, please upgrade to kernel 3.16 or newer, which is not affected, using the officially supported
 [Ubuntu LTS Hardware Enablement Stack](https://wiki.ubuntu.com/Kernel/LTSEnablementStack).